We may earn affiliate commissions for the recommended products. Learn more.

 • gcloud services enable compute.googleapis.com

-3. Next, use the nano text editor (or another editor like vim, if you know how to use it) to edit Algo’s configuration.
-Type "nano config.cfg" and press Enter.
+1. Edit Algo’s configuration.
+Use the nano text editor (or another editor like vim, if you know how to use it) to edit Algo’s configuration.
+Type nano config.cfg and press Enter.

 Nano Text Editor

-• Save and exit by pressing control-X, followed by Y for “yes, I want to save”, followed by Enter.
+• Save and exit by pressing control-X, followed by Y (yes, I want to save), followed by Enter.

-5. Choose whether you want automatic ad blocking while connected to the VPN.
-This is a convenient feature.
+4. Choose whether you want automatic ad blocking.
+You can enable automatic ad blocking while connected to the VPN.

-6. If you won’t use SSH tunneling or don’t know what it is, choose “No” for the next option.
+5. Disable SSH tunneling.
+If you won’t use this feature, or you don’t even know what it is, choose “No” for the next option.

-7. Choose the region where you’d like your VPN server to be hosted.
+6. Choose the region.
+You will now need to choose the region where you’d like your VPN server to be hosted.

 How to set up your own VPN on your router

 No two routers have the same firmware with all the same options, so it’s hard to provide universal steps.
-Here are some general guidelines:
+Follow the list below as general guidelines:

-2. Enter the Administrator password for your router.
+3. Enter the Administrator password for your router, which you can usually find on the physical router.

-For more information, read our full guide on how to install a VPN on your router here.
+For more information, read our full how to install a VPN on your router guide.

 Connecting to your own VPN server